amrinder-bajwa/Lending_Club/README.md

-# Lending Club
+# Lending Club Case Study
 > The purpose of this case study is to find out the main driving factors behind loan defaults.
+The analysis is done on about 40k loans issue between 2007 - 2011 by the Consumer Finance Company.

 ## Table of Contents